 Similar to other accidents involving Tesla’s Autopilot function, it does not appear that the system did much to ensure that the driver was paying attention to his surroundings.
 While Tesla reports that the company has recently implemented an in-car camera system to detect and monitor drivers, it is unclear how effective the technology is while the vehicle is dark.
 In contrast, other companies use different technology to monitor drivers.
 With those systems, drivers who look away for more than two seconds will receive a warning that alerts them to look ahead.
 If a driver does not comply, the self-driving technology will shut off and alert the driver to take control of the vehicle.

-Despite Elon Musk’s insistence that self-driving cars are safer than humans, the technology continuously proves otherwise.
+Despite Elon Musk’s insistence that Teslas and other self-driving cars are safer than humans, the technology continuously proves otherwise.
 As such, those who operate a self-driving car or are on the road with self-driving cars must take steps to ensure their safety and the safety of others.

 Have You Been Involved in a Washington D.C.
 Car Accident?